-- Course open to students in all grades however preference will be given to grade 11 students who can then use their skill set in the Counselling Skills 12 program that may develop the following year. - Course is designed to introduce students to the basic skills necessary to establish and maintain successful helping relationships with peers, family members and other members of society - Students will develop skills in the areas of interpersonal communication, empathic listening, questioning techniques, ethics, referrals, decision-making and problem solving, peer mediation, mentoring, suicide prevention awareness, assertiveness training, anger management, self-analysis and self-care - Students will be introduced to skills necessary for working in Human Services: counselling, social work and teaching. - Evaluation components: journal, various assignments, major mental health project and group work. - Students will complete a 7-week practicum volunteering as an EA in an elementary school classroom.
+- Course is designed to introduce students to the basic skills necessary to establish and maintain successful helping relationships with peers, family members and other members of society - Students will develop skills in the areas of interpersonal communication, empathic listening, questioning techniques, ethics, referrals, decision-making and problem solving, peer mediation, mentoring, suicide prevention awareness, assertiveness training, anger management, self-analysis and self-care - Students will be introduced to skills necessary for working in Human Services: counselling, social work and teaching. - Evaluation components: journal, various assignments, major mental health project and group work. - Students will complete a 7-week practicum volunteering as an EA in an elementary school classroom.